-Cannabis also produces terpenes that work alongside the cannabinoids to ease inflammation and itchiness caused by fungal infections.
-Cannabis can be vaped, ingested as edibles and capsules, or administered in the form of oil tinctures.
+Cannabis also produces terpenes that work alongside the cannabinoids to ease inflammation and itchiness caused by fungal infections, and people can even find higher quality terps to add into an existing product, like CBD oil or vape juice.
+As well as vaping and oils, cannabis can be ingested as edibles and capsules, or administered in the form of tinctures or balms.
 Alternatively, one can also DIY by buying cannabis products from a dispensary.

 Tea tree, also known as Melaleuca alternifolia, is a plant whose leaves are usually processed into an oil known as tea tree oil, and used to treat a wide range of medical conditions.

 It possesses immense antibacterial, antiviral, anti-inflammatory, and antifungal properties.
 The plant contains an anti-inflammatory compound known as terpinen-4-ol that can help to improve recovery for people with skin conditions like acne and athlete’s foot.